cirosantilli/linux-cheat/compile/library.md

 ###cache

-it would be very slow to search the path every time
+It would be very slow to search the path every time.

-therefore the linker keeps uses a cache at:
+Therefore the linker keeps uses a cache at:

     cat /etc/ld.so.cache

-it first looks for libs there, and only then searches the path
+It first looks for libs there, and only then searches the path.

-you can generate `/etc/ld.so.cache` automatically once you have your `ld.so.conf` with `ldconfig`
+You can generate `/etc/ld.so.cache` automatically once you have your `ld.so.conf` with `ldconfig`.

-even if the linker finds the lib in the path, it does not automatically add it to the cache so you still have to run `ldconfig`
+Even if the linker finds the lib in the path, it does not automatically add it to the cache so you still have to run `ldconfig`.

-running ldconfig is a part of every package install/uninstall if it conatins a lib
+Running ldconfig is a part of every package install/uninstall if it conatins a lib.

 ###ldd